This post may contain affiliate links, from which we earn an income.

 There will be Christmas markets, gluhwein, and perhaps a horse-drawn carriage ride along the cobbled streets to enjoy, making this a perfect winter destination for romantics.

 Bruges is also a foodie destination, famous for Belgian frites, fine chocolate, and fluffy waffles served with a vast array of toppings.
-Eat your way through Bruges’s culinary scene as you walk and try local Bruges and Belgian foods, or take a fun waffle-making workshop!
+You’ll have a great time eating your way through Bruges’s culinary scene as you walk and try local Bruges and Belgian foods, or take a fun waffle-making workshop!

-Trying out all of Bruges’ delicious food is even better in winter when the twinkling lights and clear frosty days give you license to eat as many waffles as you want!
+Trying out all of Belgium‘s delicious food is even better in winter when the twinkling lights and clear frosty days give you the license to eat as many waffles as you want!

 Budapest, Hungary

 This is a winter city if ever there was one.
-Rich in history and culture, winter in Budapest has a fairy tale like quality, making it a top European winter destination.
+Rich in history and culture, spending a few days in Budapest in winter has a fairy tale quality, making it a top European winter destination.

 An added bonus is that Budapest is also a fantastic budget destination, easy on the pocket at any time of year.
 There are beautiful Christmas markets, with Vörösmarty Square being one of the most popular in Central Europe, as well as one of the oldest in Hungary.